 Online Safety and the Prevent Strategy

-In light of the recent events in both London and Manchester, at Kingsdale, we are aware that some parents/carers and guardians may have concerns around the safety of your child when using the internet and new technologies at home.
+We are aware that some parents/carers and guardians may have concerns around the safety of their child when using the internet and new technologies at home.

 Here are some websites that will help support your efforts in keeping your child safe online.